opendocsg/slw-judgments-backfill/2018_SGHC_158/report.md

 **_The tort of misfeasance in public office_**

-115    In _Lines International Holding (S) Pte Ltd v Singapore Tourist Promotion Board and another_ [1997] 1 SLR(R) 52 at [138], the High Court cited _Judicial Remedies in Public Law_ by Clive Lewis (at Ch 14, pp 59-64) for the proposition that the essence of the tort of misfeasance in public office is an act done by a public officer or public body where:
+115    In _Lines International Holding (S) Pte Ltd v Singapore Tourist Promotion Board and another_ <span class="citation">[1997] 1 SLR(R) 52</span> at [138], the High Court cited _Judicial Remedies in Public Law_ by Clive Lewis (at Ch 14, pp 59-64) for the proposition that the essence of the tort of misfeasance in public office is an act done by a public officer or public body where:

  (a) the act is done maliciously or with the knowledge that it is ultra vires the power of the public body;